 If you use Darktable on Christmas Day the Darktable logo gets a Santa hat.
 It's adorable!

 Try it.
 If you don't like it you get your money back.

 As for me, I love it!
 Darktable is probably the best raw converter there is for Linux, and undoubtedly the best in open source.
-I've picked on it a lot because some stuff bugs me, but remember I could use commercial software and find stuff that bugs me about it too.
+I've picked on it a bit because some stuff bugs me, but bear in mind I could use commercial software and find stuff that bugs me about it too.